chirimaa/HR_data/README.md

-# HR_data
+# HR_data_analysis
-This is an analysis if Human resource data, mainly focusing on Sales Department to compare the Attrition and Non Attrition individuals verse Monthly Income and Job satisfaction and other actors
+This is an analysis of Human resource data, mainly focusing on Sales Department comparing the Attrition and Non Attrition individuals againsr Monthly Income, Job satisfaction and other factors...